AdaCore/gnatstudio/docs/users_guide/main_window.rst

   .. index:: project view; absolute paths

-  You chose whether you want to see the absolute path names for the directories or paths relative to the location of the project by using the local settings menu :guilabel:`Show absolute paths` of the :guilabel:`Project` view.
-In all cases, the tooltip displayed when the mouse hovers a file or directory shows the full path.
+  You chose whether to see the absolute path names for the directories or paths relative to the location of the project by using the local settings menu :menuselection:`Show absolute paths` of the :guilabel:`Project` view.
+In all cases, the tooltip displayed when the mouse hovers over a file or directory shows the full path.

   Special nodes are created for object and executables directories.
 No files are shown for these.

   .. index:: Show hidden directories

-  The local setting :guilabel:`Show hidden directories` can be used to filter the directories considered hidden.
-This can be used to hide the version control directories such as :file:`CVS` or :file:`.svn`.
+  Use the local setting :guilabel:`Show hidden directories` to select the directories to be considered hidden.
+Use this to hide version control directories such as :file:`CVS` or :file:`.svn`.

 *files*